 - If you have many events, performances, or price options, it can be difficult for customers to find what they want

-Option 2: Join the IFRAME halfway through
+Option 2 (improve the user-experience): Join the Spektrix iframe halfway through

 The only thing Spektrix really insists you do in their iframe is have users log in and make payment.
 (This is to your advantage in most cases, because it means the strictest PCI compliance requirements fall on Spektrix rather than on your organisation directly.
 Payment processing fees are also built into the overall Spektrix fee, so you're paying for this service either way.)

-However, until your users get to the log in and payment phase, you can use the Spektrix API to supply information about performances and pricing directly to your own website's pages — and then to process and display that information however you like.
+However, until your users get to the login and payment phase, you can use the Spektrix API to supply information about performances and pricing directly to your own website's pages — and then to process and display that information however you like.
 This is the next step up in integrations, in terms of both difficulty and cost, but also, more importantly, in user experience.

 Once you're at the checkout stage, Spektrix also gives you the option of their "classic" checkout or a new, single-page "express" version that is optimised for mobile sales and reduces the friction points where users are most likely to drop off and abandon their order — such as trying to remember a password.
 There are some Spektrix features that the express checkout doesn't support, but if you're not using these anyway it's worth considering.